Pete Maravich: Later life and death

-After injuries forced his retirement from the game in late 1980, Maravich became a recluse for two years.
+After injuries forced his retirement from the game in 1980, Maravich became a recluse for two years.
 Through it all, Maravich said he was searching "for life".
 He tried the practices of yoga and Hinduism, read Trappist monk Thomas Merton's The Seven Storey Mountain and took an interest in the field of ufology, the study of unidentified flying objects.
 He also explored vegetarianism and macrobiotics, adopting a vegetarian diet in 1982.

 Eventually, he became a born-again Christian, embracing evangelical Christianity.
-A few years before his death, Maravich said, "I want to be remembered as a Christian, a person that serves Him [Jesus] to the utmost, not as a basketball player."
+A few years before his death, Maravich said, "I want to be remembered as a Christian, a person that serves [Jesus] to the utmost, not as a basketball player."

-On January 5, 1988, Maravich collapsed and died of heart failure at age 40 while playing in a pickup basketball game in the gym at First Church of the Nazarene in Pasadena, California, with a group that included evangelical author James Dobson.
-Maravich had flown out from his home in Covington, Louisiana to tape a segment for Dobson's radio show that aired later that day.
+On January 5, 1988, Maravich collapsed and died of heart failure at age 40, while playing in a pickup basketball game in the gym at First Church of the Nazarene in Pasadena, California, with a group that included evangelical author James Dobson.
+Maravich had flown out from his home in Covington, Louisiana, to tape a segment for Dobson's radio show that aired later that day.
 Dobson has said that Maravich's last words, less than a minute before he died, were "I feel great."

-An autopsy revealed the cause of death to be a rare congenital defect; he had been born with a missing left coronary artery, a vessel that supplies blood to the muscle fibers of the heart.
+An autopsy revealed the cause of death to be a rare congenital defect: his left coronary artery, a vessel that supplies blood to the muscle fibers of the heart, was missing.
 His right coronary artery was grossly enlarged and had been compensating for the defect.

+Maravich was survived by his wife, Jackie, and their sons Jaeson, then 8 years old, and Josh, then 5 years old.